Kazi Zafarullah

-Kazi Zafarullah (born April 1947) is a Bangladeshi industrialist and politician, a member of the ruling party, the Bangladesh Awami League's 12-member Presidium, its central working committee, and a former MP from Faridpur-5.
+Kazi Zafarullah (born April 1947) is a Bangladeshi industrialist and politician.
+He is a presidium member of Bangladesh Awami League, its central executive committee.
+He was Member of Parliament from Faridpur-5.

 Early life

 Zafarullah was born in April 1947, the eldest son of Kazi Mahbubullah and Begum Zebunnessa.
 He was educated at St Gregory's High School and Dhaka College, and has bachelor's and master's degrees in history from the University of Dhaka.